raigu/x-road-soap-envelope-builder/README.md

 The method's `withBody` input parameter can be generated from WSDL using free tools like [WSDL Analyzer](http://www.wsdl-analyzer.com/) or [SOAP UI](https://www.soapui.org/).

-The WSDL-s can be found on [X-Road catalog](https://x-tee.ee/catalogue/EE).
+The WSDL-s can be found in [X-Road catalog](https://x-tee.ee/catalogue/EE).

 ## Builder methods
 | Method name | Mandatory | Description                                                                                                                                                                                                                                                                           |